Posted: 2024-10-09 03:00:00

 Usable capacity

 A power station's capacity should be a no-brainer.
 You should be able to look at a device's rated watt-hours and purchase accordingly based on your needs.
 Generally, you can do that.
-That said, I've found that you typically won't see the entire capacity rating as usable power.
+I've found that you typically won't see the entire capacity rating as usable power.

 Lots of factors can affect this, and most of them center on how the manufacturer chooses to build their units' internals to manage their charged capacity.
 There is some (usually negligible) amount of power that goes to fuel the various indicator lights and readable LED panels on the units.
 Some of the larger units even have their own operating systems, so it's almost like powering an additional mini PC on the inside.
 Other units can have power-saving features where they reduce outgoing bulk power as they come close to depleting their charge.